Partition Functions of $\mathcal{N}=1$ Gauge Theories on $S^2 \times \mathbb{R}^2_\varepsilon$ and Duality: BPS Equations and Classical Solutions

 In this case, we consider the solution on the southern hemisphere far from the core of the anti-vortex located at the south pole of $S^2$, which is given by \be \Phi^I \simeq \sqrt{\eta}\, e^{i n \varphi} \bar{w}^{k'}\, ,\quad A_\varphi \simeq \ell \widetilde{m}_I - n + k' \ell \varepsilon \quad (k' \geq 0)\, . \ee They solve Eq.~\eqref{eq:BPS-2-temp} exactly, but cannot solve Eq.~\eqref{eq:BPS-1-temp} exactly unless $k' = 0$. \end{itemize}

 Comparing the solutions of the last two cases, we find that in order to glue the solutions from the two hemispheres together, regularity requires that \be k = k' = 0\, , \ee which is consistent with the requirement discussed before that the solutions solve Eq.~\eqref{eq:BPS-1-temp} exactly at $k = k' = 0$.
-Hence, we impose the condition \eqref{eq:GluingCond} to the (anti-)vortex solutions, and then a vortex solution located at the north pole of $S^2$ and an anti-vortex solution located at the south pole of $S^2$ can be glued together through a gauge transformation along the equator ($\theta = \frac{\pi}{2}$).
+Hence, a vortex solution located at the north pole of $S^2$ and an anti-vortex solution located at the south pole of $S^2$ can be glued together through a gauge transformation along the equator ($\theta = \frac{\pi}{2}$), but these configurations are trivial on the $\mathbb{R}^2_\varepsilon$-plane.